pwang649/myWiki/docs/Code/Parallel_Computation/HW/HW1.md

 ### Question 5

-Assume cache read one word per memory cycle.
+Assume the cache reads one word per memory cycle.
 And each word read from DRAM takes 200ns.

 The total execution time will be $n / k * w * 200$ ns $+ w * (n − n/k) * 1$ ns $+ n$ ns, where $n/k$ is the number of $w$ words read from DRAM, $n − n/k$ is the number of $w$ words read from the cache.